Spike Wells: Biography

-The pianist Gordon Beck has stated that in his opinion: "The union of Ron Mathewson and Spike Wells in Tubby's quartet with Stewart is the single greatest rhythm section in all of British jazz."
+The pianist Gordon Beck has stated that, in his opinion: "The union of Ron Mathewson and Spike Wells in Tubby's quartet with Stewart is the single greatest rhythm section in all of British jazz."

-In 2004 Wells reflected on his hiring by Hayes:
+In 2004, Wells reflected on his hiring by Hayes:

 It was an intuitive thing, a bit like people say about Miles Davis.
 He hired you because he heard something about your playing that he wanted, and as long as you provided it, he let you do what you wanted.… There were new freedoms opened up in the concept of how to play together rather than just accompanying.
 We were all spinning ideas off each other in a rather more democratic way and that was what Tubby liked to get into at that point.
 I think he was intent of freeing up the overall concept.
 And he found that inspired his own playing.

-As well as playing with Hayes, in both his quartet and his big band, until the saxophonist's death in 1973, he spent a year in Humphrey Lyttelton's band, and also worked with many visiting soloists at Ronnie Scott's Jazz Club, including Stan Getz (with whom he toured Scandinavia), Roland Kirk, Art Farmer, Johnny Griffin and James Moody.
+As well as playing with Hayes, in both his quartet and his big band, until the saxophonist's death in 1973, Wells spent a year in Humphrey Lyttelton's band, and also worked with many visiting soloists at Ronnie Scott's Jazz Club, including Stan Getz (with whom Wells toured Scandinavia), Roland Kirk, Art Farmer, Johnny Griffin and James Moody.

-After five years' study Wells qualified as a solicitor, and then practised law for 22 years, eventually working as in-house legal adviser for Lloyds Bank.
-He had drifted away from his faith in his teens, but in his early forties he had a "reconversion experience" and then developed a strong sense of vocation that led him to become a deacon in the Church of England when he was 49 and a year later to take early retirement from the bank and become a stipendiary curate at St Peter's Church, Brighton.
+After five years' study, Wells qualified as a solicitor, and then practised law for 22 years, eventually working as in-house legal adviser for Lloyds Bank.
+He had drifted away from his faith in his teens, but in his early forties he had a "reconversion experience" and then developed a strong sense of vocation that led him to become a deacon in the Church of England when he was 49, and a year later to take early retirement from the bank and become a stipendiary curate at St Peter's Church, Brighton.
 As his music-making was still important to him, he later went into non-stipendiary ministry, and now works as both a priest and a musician.